CSD-Public/stonix/README.txt

-  At the present time (revision 0.9.5) the following platforms are used for development and test: Red Hat Enterprise Linux 6 and 7, Fedora Linux 22, OpenSuSE 13.2, Debian 7 and 8 (stable), Ubuntu 14.04 LTS, CentOS 7, Apple's OS X Mavericks 10.9, OS X Yosemite 10.10, and OS X El Capitan 10.11.
+  At the present time (revision 0.9.5) the following platforms are used for development and test: Red Hat Enterprise Linux 6 and 7, Fedora Linux 22, OpenSuSE 13.2, Debian 7 and 8 (stable), Ubuntu 14.04 LTS, CentOS 7, Apple's OS X Mavericks 10.9, OS X Yosemite 10.10, and OS X El Capitan 10.11, macOS Sierra 10.12.
 Close derivatives of these operating systems should be well supported, more distant cousins less so.

 1. Documentation
 ----------------